iterorganization/IMAS-MUSCLE3/docs/source/training.rst

          the profile points in addition to time.

-      Also implement the ``plot_f_df_dpsi_profile`` method in the ``Plotter`` class that displays the ff' profile as a function of psi for the current time step.
+      Also implement the ``plot_f_df_dpsi_profile`` method in the ``Plotter`` class that displays the ff' profile stored in the state object as a function of psi for the current time step.

       Your ``plot_f_df_dpsi_profile`` should do the following:

       - Load the state data from the current ``self.active_state``.
       - Extract the arrays for ff' and psi from the state data (use ``state.sel(time=self.time)``).
-      - Display psi on the x-axis and f_df_dpsi on the y-axis.
+      - Display psi on the x-axis and f_df_dpsi on the y-axis, using a `HoloViews Curve <https://holoviews.org/reference/elements/bokeh/Curve.html>`_.
       - Give an appropriate title, xlabel, and ylabel.
       - Properly handle the case when no data is available yet (Return an empty ``hv.Curve``).